iCoffee Inventor Bruce Burrows Of Santa Clarita Is A Coffee Fanatic

 RELATED: Get iCoffee Now for $169 Plus Shipping at SCViCoffee.com

 n the months after the fair, Burrows’ machine took off in its initial retail sales through the Bloomingdale’s and Frontgate catalog websites, as well as Bed, Bath & Beyond stores.
-In November, Home Shopping Network is also slated to spotlight iCoffee, and the coffee maker continues to roll out in select stores over the next several months.
+In November, Home Shopping Network also featured iCoffee, and the coffee maker continues to roll out in select stores in 2014.

-Right now, just in time for the holidays, and as a special perk for Santa Clarita Valley coffee nuts, KHTS is offering iCoffee via the new scvicoffee.com website at the special introductory discount price of $169 plus shipping — a significant savings over the retail price elsewhere.
+During the 2013 holiday season, as a special perk for Santa Clarita Valley coffee nuts, KHTS offered iCoffee via the new scvicoffee.com website at the special introductory discount price of $169 plus shipping — a significant savings over the retail price elsewhere.

 How the iCoffee by Remington SteamBrew™ Technology and Coffee Maker Work